 Acrylic paint is hazardous if swallowed, which is why you’ll find a label that says “Non-toxic” while still giving you a Poison Control number.

-Acrylic paint is not suggested for young children who are still prone to letting their curiosity get the best of them and sticking their paint-covered fingers in their mouth for no apparent reason.
+I won’t suggest it for very young children.
+Young children who are still prone to letting their curiosity get the best of them can stick their paint-covered fingers in their mouth for no apparent reason.
 Acrylic paint contains components that are similar to those found in plexiglass, and it goes without saying that you wouldn’t want your child to eat plexiglass.
-Acrylic paints should be kept away from children under the age of three.
+Keep it away from children under the age of three.

-What Should You Do If You Eat Acrylic Paint?
+What Should You Do If Your baby Eats Acrylic Paint?

 First and foremost, do not Panic.
-When you’re freaked out, you can’t make decent decisions or make decent judgments.
+If you freaked out, you can’t make decent decisions or make decent judgments.
 If you swallow acrylic paint, the first thing you should do is call poison control.
 It’s critical that you or your children brush their teeth and gargle saltwater while speaking with them.

 Yes, there are many benefits to using acrylic paints, and your children will have a lot of fun with them as they become older.
 Just keep an eye out for toxicity labels and prepare yourself accordingly, and have fun!
 The following are some of the finest reasons to use acrylic paints: